Skip to content

 Even though the fortress does not have any military significance nowadays – since the year of 1814, when Norway lost its last fight against Sweden there – it still houses certain military units.
 There are also art exhibitions and museums available at the fortress.
 But, perhaps, the most important thing is that the fortress had been preserved in almost ideal state.

-Once you step inside of Fredriksten Fortress, you immediately notice that walking there – especially when it’s raining or snowing – not very comfortable, since all its ground is covered with paving stones.
-There are numerous cannons placed on sides of the fortress, as well as a pillory placed out there – as we walked across the fortress, one “witty” tourist tried to experience how does it feel to be placed in the pillory.
+Once you step inside Fredriksten Fortress, you immediately notice that walking there—especially when it’s raining or snowing—is not very comfortable since all its ground is covered with paving stones.
+Numerous cannons are placed on the sides of the fortress, as well as a pillory—as we walked across the fortress, one “witty” tourist tried to experience how it felt to be placed in the pillory.

 Departure from Halden…